dotnet/designs/accepted/2023/wasm-browser-threads.md

     - this is JS state which the runtime could manage well
         - so we could create the HTTP client on the pool worker
         - but managed thread pool doesn't know about it and could kill the pthread at any time
-    - so we could instead create dedicated `JSWebWorker`
+    - so we could instead create dedicated `JSWebWorker` managed thread
     - or we could dispatch it to UI thread

 # Dispatching call, who is responsible